 But over the millennia, there have been many other reasons people have needed dogs, to do many things they could not do alone, and those jobs required a special type of dog to do them right.
 As lovable as 25-pound mutts are, they don’t make very effective herding dogs, being too small to be taken seriously by both wolves and cows or sheep.
 When an excellent sense of smell is required, nothing beats the nose of the bloodhound that can follow scents both on the ground and in the air with its 300 million scent receptors.
 What dog could possibly be better suited to pulling a sled though ice and snow than the resilient, independent husky?

 Due to the occasional puppy mill horror story we see on TV, dog breeders get a bad rap these days.
 And granted, there are breeders who care only about making money as fast as possible, completely disregarding the welfare of their dogs and the genetic flaws that are passed on from one dog to the next in the general rush to sell the next litter of puppies.
-Many dog breeds, however, have made enormous contributions to society, and Purebred Dog Day is about celebrating these majestic, loyal creatures that have helped humans in so many ways.
+Many dog breeds, however, have made enormous contributions to society, and National Purebred Dog Day is about celebrating these majestic, loyal creatures that have helped humans in so many ways.

-The History of Purebred Dog Day
+History of National Purebred Dog Day

 If it weren’t for Siberian Huskies and Alaskan Malamutes, the entire small city of Nome, Alaska, may well have died from the outbreak of diphtheria that struck it in 1925.
 The dogs saved the inhabitants of Nome from that fate by making a 1,085-kilometer run to bring them the serum they needed to recover.
 In the 1900s, a St. Bernard living named Barry living in Switzerland rescued over 40 people from from freezing to death in the surrounding mountains throughout his lifetime.

-How to Celebrate Purebred Dog Day
+How to Celebrate National Purebred Dog Day

 For all of the ways dogs make our lives better, they are fans of simple pleasures like a game of fetch, a good meaty bone to gnaw on, or a long belly rub, so if you have a dog, spend some extra time with it today to show your love and appreciation.